It's Never Too Late to Stop Smoking

-Here's a list of programs to help you quit:
+Programs to help you quit:

 Free phone counseling, information, and referral programs to help Massachusetts residents quit smoking.
 You can sign up for this program through your doctor, who will fax your enrollment form to QuitWorks.
 Your doctor will get reports on your progress.
 This approach helps you get the support you need while you’re quitting.
 For more information, talk to your doctor or call Customer Relations.

 QuitWorks is part of the Try-To-STOP TOBACCO Resource Center of Massachusetts.
 For details call 1-800-Quit-Now (1-800-784-8669).

 - Track Your Smoking

 - Breathing Smoke or Fumes